endless-sky/endless-sky.github.io/_posts/2026-01-31-unstable-release-0.11.0.md

 <img class="centered shadowed" src="/images/blog/v0.11.0/planet-panel.jfif" width="800" height="450" />

-Another long-standing request is to have more starts available to the game, which Anarchist has provided us!
+Another long-standing request is to have more starts available to the game, which with Anarchist has provided us!
 In addition to the default one currently in the game, there are now three more human starts for a little more variance - start richer, start with less, or start with something a bit different than what we have now.
 Which you choose is up to you!

 <img class="centered shadowed" src="/images/blog/v0.11.0/starts.jfif" width="1058" height="636" />